sogaiu/tree-sitter-clojure/doc/dev-notes.md

 ### Isolation

-I tried to isolate `tree-sitter` so that it doesn't go looking elsewhere for other `tree-sitter-` directories.
+I tried to isolate `tree-sitter` so that it doesn't go looking elsewhere (i.e. outside of a particular grammar's project directory) for other `tree-sitter-` directories.
 There is a setting in `tree-sitter`'s `config.json` named `parser-directories` that can be abused for this purpose.